Helping millions of people navigate the world of technology.

 • A motherboard that is compatible with RAID.
 This may be a problem for older motherboards.

-The Settings app is a central location that allows you to configure multiple options on the operating system.
-From appearance and behavior personalization to managing privacy and security, there is so much the app can accomplish.
+The Settings app is a central location that allows you to configure multiple operating system options.
+From appearance and behavior personalization to managing privacy and security, the app can accomplish so much.
 You may also use it to configure RAID options and create RAID 1, as shown below.

-Step 1: Press Windows + I keyboard shortcut on your keyboard to open the Settings app.
+Step 1: Press the Windows + I keyboard shortcut on your keyboard to open the Settings app.

 Step 2: Click the Storage option on the right pane.